MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-guideline-landing-zone.md

     -	As of writing this document (July 2023) Oracle Linux (OL) and Red Hat Enterprise Linux (RHEL) are 100% binary compatible, so any instructions related to RHEL also apply to OEL.
      -	As of July 2023, IBM has chosen to cease openly sharing RHEL source, so it's likely that OL and RHEL may diverge in future, and the above statement may become no longer true.
 - [Sign in to a Windows virtual machine in Azure by using Azure AD](https://learn.microsoft.com/azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows)
--	For well architected on security, see the [Oracle WAF Security guide](https://learn.microsoft.com/azure/well-architected/oracle-iaas/security).
+-For well architected on security, see the [Oracle WAF Security guide](https://learn.microsoft.com/azure/well-architected/oracle-iaas/security).

 **Operating System Hardening** - Ensure the operating system is hardened to eliminate vulnerabilities that could be exploited to attack the Oracle database.
 Ensure the operating system is hardened to eliminate vulnerabilities that could be exploited to attack the Oracle database.

    - Use SSH key-pairs for Linux account access instead of passwords.
-   - Disable passworded Linux accounts, enable only on request for a short period.
+   - Disable password-protected Linux accounts, enable only on request for a short period.
    - Disable login access for privileged Linux accounts (that is, root, oracle, etc.), allowing login access to only personalized accounts.
    - Instead of direct login, use “sudo” for granting access to privileged Linux accounts (that is, root, oracle, etc.) from personalized accounts.
   - Disable login access for privileged Linux accounts (that is, root, oracle, etc.), allowing login access to only personalized accounts.